 Fujifilm X-A10 versus Canon M10

 The Fujifilm X-A10 and the Canon EOS M10 are two digital cameras that were revealed to the public, respectively, in December 2016 and October 2015.
 Both the X-A10 and the M10 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 The Fujifilm has a resolution of 16 megapixel, whereas the Canon provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Fujifilm X-A10 and the Canon M10 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-A10 – represents 100 percent across all the size and weight measures).